 Review our Scholarship web page for frequent scholarship postings.

 Generally, students must be enrolled at least half time (6 credit hours for undergraduate and graduate students) in required coursework to receive most types of aid including Stafford Loans.
 However, a student may receive a Pell Grant for less than half-time enrollment.

-When you file the FAFSA, you can sign the form by using your US Department of Education PIN or by printing off the signature page and mailing it to the address listed on the printed page.
+When you file the FAFSA, you can sign the form by using your FSAID or by printing off the signature page and mailing it to the address listed on the printed page.
 If you (or your parents, if you are a dependent student) failed to sign the FAFSA, you can go back to the FAFSA website and sign the form electronically.
-Or, you may contact the Financial Aid Office and complete the verification process to have the missing signatures applied to your FAFSA.
+Or, you may contact the Financial Aid Office and complete a signature page to have the missing signatures applied to your FAFSA.

 The amount of aid you are eligible to receive is determined by the information reported by your family on the FAFSA.
 The US Department of Education uses a formula to determine each student's EFC (estimated family contribution).
 The EFC is the amount of money the government has determined that a family can contribute to the student's educational costs.
 The EFC determines grant and loan eligibility.